top of page

 • Paper Marbling goes back to the 12th century Asia.
 See a brief History below:

-You'll assist your fellow students with lifting and drying and you'll make as many pages each as time and trays allow.
+You'll assist your fellow students with lifting and drying and you'll make as many pages each as time and papers allow.

 HISTORY of PAPER MARBLING: